Key Takeaways

 6. Stronger close rates

-Clean, fast quotes win jobs.
+It’s clean and fast quotes that win more jobs.
 When AI helps break out costs clearly—without the usual spreadsheet juggling—clients get the full picture quicker.
 That transparency builds confidence, especially in competitive bidding where response time and accuracy can make or break the deal.

 7. Less admin, more estimating

 Estimators spend too much time chasing down part numbers, correcting old templates, and checking math.
-AI handles the repetitive stuff—pulling in job history, matching item codes, filling in spec sheets—so your team can focus on strategy, not spreadsheets.
+AI handles the repetitive stuff, pulling in job history, matching item codes, and filling in spec sheets.
+It empowers your team to focus on strategy, not spreadsheets.

 4 common AI estimating software FAQs answered for electrical contractors